Department of Physics (Yale University)

-The Yale Department of Physics is a department within Yale University for research and training in the field of physics.
+The Yale Department of Physics is an academic department within Yale University for research and training in the field of physics.
 The department has two major academic programs, one for undergraduate education and a Ph.D.-granting graduate program.
 The department is housed in six locations on Science Hill and West Campus.

 Yale University has a rich history in physics.
 Yale was among the first U.S. institutions to offer formal physics courses, pioneering research, and education in the field.
 In the late 1800s, Yale’s physics department gained prominence under Josiah Willard Gibbs, a Yale alumnus and one of the founders of thermodynamics and statistical mechanics.
 His work laid the groundwork for theoretical physics in the U.S. and significantly advanced Yale’s reputation.
 Edward Alexander Bouchet, the first African American to earn a Ph.D. from an American university and the sixth person in the U.S. to receive a Ph.D. in physics, graduated from Yale College in 1874 and earned his doctorate here two years later.

 Throughout the 20th century, Yale became known for its work in experimental nuclear and particle physics.
 The department attracted top researchers and developed state-of-the-art facilities, such as the Wright Nuclear Structure Laboratory.
 Today, physics research at Yale is highly diverse that includes AMO, astrophysics, biophysics, condensed matter, nuclear, particle, and quantum science.